 Moving your belongings can be costly, particularly if you have to pay import tax.
 Decide what you will take with you.
 If you are shipping, keep a detailed inventory of each box.
 If you are storing belongings, be sure to include these costs in your budget.
 And start disposing of the rest.
 If you are bringing your pets start preparing for this too.

 Ensure your finances are in order.
 Advise banks so they don’t block your account.
 Notify taxation, medical services, and electoral rolls as required.
+You also need to check at how to send money to Thailand.

 Check documents like passports and licenses to see if they have at least 6 months validity.
 An international driver’s license may help you obtain a Thai license.
 Take important certificates like birth, death, marriage, and update your Last Will and Testament.
 And bring originals or copies of these documents.